Frequently Asked Questions

 Conventional faux fur is bad for the environment because, like so much of fast fashion today, it’s made from plastics.
 These use fossil fuels, don’t biodegrade, and end up polluting our environment as microplastics, harming human and animal health.
 Yet, real fur is harder on our environment in other ways, and real fur appears to have an even worse overall impact.
 A 2013 life cycle analysis compared mink fur production with cotton, acrylic, and polyester.
 It found that the other textiles scored better in 17 out of 18 environmental measures, with the mink fur having a 3x bigger environmental footprint.

-Fur farms require a lot of food that must be grown to feed the animals.
+Fur farms require a lot of food that must be grown to feed the animals, leading to a surprisingly high carbon footprint.
 They dump animal waste into soils and waterways, and later, pollute the air as animals are mass-incinerated.
 Toxic chemicals are commonly used to preserve fur.
 The fur industry also threatens biodiversity, because animals who escape from fur farms have become invasive, and because trappers trap many unintended animals including endangered ones.

 Faux fur is the clear winner in terms of not directly victimizing animals and reducing impact on our environment.
 A fur-free future will look even brighter when we reform the fashion industry to make eco-friendly materials and strong workers’ rights the norm.
 Leaving fur behind is one of many important moves we must make to protect animals, humans, and Earth.